-4 Definitions
+5 Definitions

-In these Rules-
+In this Constitution-

-absolute majority, of the Committee, means a majority of the committee members currently holding office and entitled to vote at the time (as distinct from a majority of committee members present at a committee meeting);

-associate member means a member referred to in rule 14(1);

-Chairperson, of a general meeting or committee meeting, means the person chairing the meeting as required under rule 46;

-Committee means the Committee having management of the business of the Association;

-committee meeting means a meeting of the Committee held in accordance with these Rules:

-committee member means a member of the Committee elected or appointed under Division 3 of Part 5:

-disciplinary appeal meeting means a meeting of the members of the Association convened under rule 23(3);

-disciplinary meeting means a meeting of the Committee convened for the purposes of rule 22;

-disciplinary subcommittee means the subcommittee appointed under rule 20;

-financial year means the 12 month period specified in rule 3;

-general meeting means a general meeting of the members of the Association convened in accordance with Part 4 and includes an annual general meeting, a special general meeting and a disciplinary appeal meeting;

-member means a member of the Association;

-- member entitled to vote means a member who under rule 13(2) is entitled to vote at a general meeting; - special resolution means a resolution that requires not less than three-quarters of the members voting at a general meeting, whether in person or by proxy, to vote in favour of the resolution; - the Act means the Associations Incorporation Reform Act 2012 and includes any regulations made under that Act; - the Registrar means the Registrar of Incorporated Associations.
+- absolute majority, of the Committee, means most of the committee members currently holding office and entitled to vote at the time (as distinct from most committee members present at a committee meeting). - Chairperson, of a general meeting or committee meeting, means the person chairing the meeting as required under rule 43. - Committee means the Committee having management of the business of the Association. - committee meeting means a meeting of the Committee held in accordance with this Constitution. - committee member means a member of the Committee elected or appointed under Division 3 of Part 5. - disciplinary meeting means a meeting of the Committee convened for the purposes of rule 20. - financial year means the 12-month period specified in rule 4. - general meeting means a general meeting of the members of the Association convened in accordance with Part 4 and includes an annual general meeting and a special general meeting. - member means a member of the Association. - member entitled to vote means a member who under rule 14(2) is entitled to vote at a general meeting. - special resolution means a resolution that requires not less than three-quarters of the members voting at a general meeting, whether in person or by proxy, to vote in favor of the resolution. - the Act means the Associations Incorporation Reform Act 2012 (Vic) and includes any regulations made under that Act. - the Registrar means the Registrar of Incorporated Associations.